SECONDARY CAMPUS

 Foundations 8th & 9th Summer Reading

-As you look over the diverse list of summer reading options, I encourage you to focus on selecting books that pique your interest and excite you.
-Pick TWO books from the list below that you have not already taken an AR test over before.
-When you return from summer break, you will turn in the Reading Packets for each of the books you read the first week of school.
-These packets will be your first graded assignments of the school year.
-Please feel free to email me with any questions at tashberry@cacmustangs.org.
-Have an amazing summer, and happy reading!
+As you review the diverse list of summer reading options, focus on selecting books that pique your interest and excite you.
+Pick two books from the list below that you have not already taken an AR test over.
+One book can be your choice, but the second must be a nonfiction book.

 Historical Fiction